freezer333/ramapo/source/courses/cmps367/Summer/index.md

 | [Homework 4](../hw/hw4/) | 6/18/2017 (Sunday night)  **Requires C++ Programming**
 | [Homework 5](../hw/hw5/) | 6/26/2017 (Sunday night)

-## Exams (Mid Term and Final)
+## Exams (Mid Term and Final) - ON CAMPUS
-Midterm and Final Exams will be taken remotely, **meaning you will not be required to come to campus to take them**.
-The exams will last 3 hours each.
+Midterm and Final Exams will be taken **on campus**.
+The exam will be given at two times, and prior to the exam you must let me know which time slot you will be using.
+The exams will be held in ASB 429, and you will be required to use the lab computers (no external devices will be permitted).

 |  | Modules Covered | Date
 |--|---|---
 | **Mid Term Exam** | Modules 1-12 | Tuesday, 6/6/2017 (9am or 6pm)
 | **Final Exam** | Modules 13-23 | Monday, 6/26/2017 (9am or 6pm)

-You will be required to let me know in advance which session (9am or 6pm) you intend to attend.
-I will email you the exam at the given time and you will upload the answers to Moodle.

 # Grading